Fermilab Accelerator Science and Technology Facility

 Superconducting radio-frequency accelerators for discovery

 Nearly all future particle accelerators for discovery science, whether in the near or far term, will be based on superconducting radio-frequency accelerators.
-FAST brings together state-of-the-art SRF technology and beams in prototypic conditions, enabling a host of studies of direct relevance to the accelerator-based user facilities of the future.
+FAST brings together state-of-the-art SRF technology and beam-based systems in prototypic conditions, enabling a host of studies of direct relevance to the accelerator-based user facilities of the future.

 Novel radiation sources

 The demand for radiation sources spans discovery science, national security and industrial applications.
-The unique combination of high-energy, high-peak-power and average-power, and high-brightness electron beams available at FAST will enable exploration of new techniques in the generation of high-brightness photon beams spanning from keVs to tens of MeVs.
+The unique combination of high-energy, high-peak-power and average-power, and high-brightness electron beams available at FAST will enable exploration of new techniques in the generation of high-brightness photon beams spanning the range from from keV to tens of MeV.

-When fully constructed, FAST's linear accelerator will consist of an electron photoinjector, accelerating cavities, a bunch compressor and three 1.3-GHz ILC-type cryomodules powered together from a single high-power klystron.
-Each cryomodule provides 250 MeV of energy gain for total output energy of approximately 800 MeV, if fully built out.
+When fully constructed, the FAST linear accelerator will consist of an electron photoinjector, accelerating cavities, a bunch compressor and one 1.3-GHz ILC-type cryomodule with the total output energy of approximately 300 MeV.
 It will deliver 1-millisecond-long bunch trains with up to 3,000 bunches per train.
 It will also deliver up to five pulses per second, providing high beam power and high average brightness.
 Based on ILC technology, FAST is capable of providing exceptional beam stability.

 Learn more about FAST.